arash1902/phax/README.md

 Usage
 ***********
 Start with Our_Approach.m.
-You must change Our_approach for different configuration of network or load new dataset.
+You must change Our_approach.m for modifing the configuration of network or loading new dataset.

 Developers